A Brief History of Hybrid Cars from Harvest Hills Auto

 For the next 25 years, billions of dollars were spent in research and development for hybrid technologies.
 However, no viable hybrid alternative was created that would reduce the world's reliance on the affordability and power of gasoline-run vehicles.
 It wasn't until Toyota released the Prius in Japan in 1997 that a viable alternative to gas-powered vehicles was introduced.

-Whatever hybrid you drive, you can bring it to Harvest Hills Auto in Calgary for repairs or service!
+Whatever hybrid you drive, you can bring it to Harvest Hills Auto in Calgary for repairs or services!

-We've been fixing cars since 2006 and our owner Aaron Fortinski and technicians have years of automotive experience.
+We've been fixing cars since 2006, and our owner Aaron Fortinski and technicians have years of automotive experience.
 Don't hesitate to schedule an appointment with Harvest Hills Auto in Calgary today!
-You can do so online at https://harvesthillsauto.ca/ or by giving us a call at 403-226-9933.
+You can do so online or by giving us a call at 403-226-9933.
 Harvest Hills Auto - You won’t be disappointed, we guarantee it.